Analysis | Tucker Carlson is telling his viewers that Democrats see them as terrorists

 “There’s a new regime in power, and they seem to be planning to accelerate things dramatically,” he warned.
 “They’re getting the FBI and the Pentagon involved in this hunt for people who may criticize them.
 That’s a very big change, and you should understand what it’s really about.”

-We repeat this understanding that it elevates rhetoric which dishonestly represents Biden's assertions — he was clearly referring to violent extremism — and which encourages a fraught sense of victimization among Republicans.
-But this is what one of Fox News's most-watched hosts is telling his audience of millions of people.
-It's a rehash of how the right responded to Hillary Clinton's ill-advised description of half of Trump supporters as “deplorable,” a phrase that was embraced as a near-universal point of pride.
+We repeat this understanding that it elevates rhetoric that dishonestly represents Biden’s assertions — he was clearly referring to violent extremism — and that encourages a fraught sense of victimization among Republicans.
+But this is what one of Fox News’s most-watched hosts is telling his audience of millions of people.
+It’s a rehash of how the right responded to Hillary Clinton’s ill-advised description of half of Trump supporters as “deplorable,” a phrase that was embraced as a near-universal point of pride.
 The difference now, though, is that Carlson is suggesting that Trump supporters and conservatives will face legal repercussions.

 Or, as he’s claimed this week, military repercussions.